Nath-A/advanced-CSS/README.md

 - **Architecture folders : 7-1 pattern**
   ![7-1 pattern](/readme/7-1-pattern.JPG)
   - base : basic product definitions [???]
+    - utilities : classes with a unique and simple goal
   - components : one file for each component
-  - layout folder : to define the overall layout of the project
+  - layout : to define the overall layout of the project
   - pages : style for specific pages of the project
   - themes : if we use different visual themes
-  - abstracts : no css, but variables or mixins
+  - abstracts : no css, but variables, functions and mixins
   - vendors : where all third part CSS goes
 - **Comments in SASS** //comment
 - **Nesting**